project-zot/project-zot.github.io/docs/articles/mirroring.md

 # OCI Registry Mirroring With zot

-> :point_right: A `zot` registry can mirror one or more upstream OCI registries.
+> :point_right: A `zot` registry can mirror one or more upstream OCI registries, including popular cloud registries such as Docker Hub and Google Container Registry (gcr.io).
 >

 A key use case for zot is to act as a mirror for upstream registries.
 If an upstream registry is OCI distribution-spec conformant for pulling images, you can use zot's `sync` feature to implement a downstream mirror, synchronizing OCI images and corresponding artifacts.